 Directing Net Relay

-Just as in voice procedure, net control calls the sending station to direct the movement of the stations off-frequency, using the "contact" (QSO), "change frequency" (QSY), and "send by" (ZBR) "direct method" (R) signals:
+Net control calls the sending stations to direct the movement of the stations off-frequency, using the "change frequency" (QSY), and "relay (pass) this message (or message...) to... (for...)" signals:

 (your callsign) DE W8THV R AR